AngeloR/ownsearch/README.md

   confirm the connection string in `.env` points to `pgvector` (not `localhost`).
 - The crawler only follows links on the same domain by default; raise or lower `CRAWLER_MAX_REQUESTS` as required.
+- Use `POST /api/crawl` with a JSON body `{"url": "https://example.com"}` to queue on-demand crawl jobs while the system is running.
 - To rebuild images after code changes: `docker compose --env-file .env up --build`.

 Enjoy exploring!
 Each application has a dedicated README with development-focused